 Your online source for Horror news, info, and reviews.
 I cover new and classic Horror, as well as Exploitation and Cult films.
 I also discuss books, comics, games, toys, clothing, etc, as long as it pertains to the Horror genre.
+My movie reviews are short and to the point, as I know when I come across a long review, I tend to skip that one.
+I hope you enjoy your time at my House of Horror!
 Come on in!

 Friday, March 11, 2011